swethadevi/Muzix-Rest-H2DB/readme.md

+## MUZIX

-## Spring Boot  assignment REST Api using the Spring Boot,  H2DB and postman
+### Spring Boot  REST Api using the Spring Boot,  H2DB and postman

 ### Problem Statement

  To develop Muzix Application and perform the basic CRUD Operations and store in the H2 Database

+### Expected solution
+Open the Postman and perform the various CRUD Operations in postman  and check the H2 Database to check if the data is stored Consistently

 ###